How to Interview a Friend for a Job

 Staying Professional With People You Know

-In this article, we explore the benefits and pitfalls of interviewing a friend, and look at seven tips for doing so that protect your relationship and your integrity.
+In this article, we explore the benefits and pitfalls of interviewing a friend, and look at seven tips for doing so in a way that protects your relationship and your integrity.

 The Pros and Cons of Interviewing a Friend

 Interviewing someone who you know well – a friend, an old colleague or a family member, for instance – brings with it a unique set of challenges.
-For example, his or her behavior and comments during the interview could reflect well or badly on you.
+For example, their behavior and comments during the interview could reflect well or badly on you.

-Also, you need to interview objectively, but the pressure of "doing the right thing" could lead you to overcompensate for his weaknesses or to downplay his strengths, unfairly disadvantaging or boosting his chances of success.
+You also need to interview objectively, but the pressure of "doing the right thing" could lead you to overcompensate for your friend's weaknesses or to downplay their strengths.
+And that could unfairly disadvantage or boost their chances of success.

-If you do hire a friend this could lead to other potential problems.
-For example, your team members may feel she was hired simply because she knows you well.
-Also, there may be speculation or rumor that you offered her a higher salary, as research shows can happen when friends hire friends.
+If you do hire a friend, this could lead to other potential problems.
+For example, your team members may feel they were hired simply because of their association with you.
+Also, there may be speculation or rumors that you offered them a higher salary – as research shows can happen when friends hire friends.